 A general approach for making deep circuits more suitable for NISQ devices is to reduce their depth using \emph{Variational Quantum Compiling} (VQC) \cite{qaqc}.
-This approach aims to compress a deep circuit $U$ using a shallow parameterized circuit $V(\boldsymbol{\theta})$, where $\boldsymbol{\theta}$ are the trainable parameters.
-The parameters are trained by minimizing a cost function in a hybrid quantum-classical fashion, where the cost usually is defined using some measure of distance between $U$ and $V(\boldsymbol{\theta})$. \citet{noiseresiliencevqc} showed that VQC exhibit a property called \emph{Optimal Parameter Resilience} (OPR), which means that under typical incoherent noise models, such as decoherence processes and readout errors, the cost function has the same minimum as the cost function in the ideal scenario.
-Moreover, their numerical experiments also indicate that this property holds also for more realistic noise models.
-This suggests that it is possible to learn the optimal parameters for parameterized circuits used for variational quantum compiling, even on noisy quantum hardware.
+This approach aims to approximate a deep circuit $U$ using a shallow parameterized circuit $V(\boldsymbol{\theta})$, where $\boldsymbol{\theta}$ are the trainable parameters.
+The parameters are trained by minimizing a cost function in a hybrid quantum-classical fashion, where the cost usually is defined using some measure of distance between $U$ and $V(\boldsymbol{\theta})$. \citet{noiseresiliencevqc} showed that VQC exhibit \emph{Optimal Parameter Resilience} (OPR), meaning that under typical incoherent noise models, such as decoherence processes and readout errors, the cost function has the same minimum as the cost function in the ideal scenario.
+Moreover, their numerical experiments indicate that this property also holds for more realistic noise models.
+This suggests that it could possible to learn optimal, or at least approximately optimal, parameters when compiling circuits with VQC on noisy quantum hardware.